IRedDragonICY/zakatrs/README.md

 ### Configuration

-Refactored to be flexible and safe.
+Flexible and safe configuration options.

 ```rust
 use zakat::prelude::*;